Nikon D750 vs Olympus E-M5 II

 It is notable that the D750 has a headphone jack, which is not present on the E-M5 II This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D750 or the Olympus E-M5 II – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Nikon D750: